struct/isoalloc/PROFILER.md

 16384,63,30208
 ```

 The 'Zone data' shown above is a simple CSV format that is displaying the size of chunks, the number of zones holding chunks of that size, and the number of times the zone was more than `CHUNK_USAGE_THRESHOLD` % (currently 75%) full when being sampled.
+In the example above this program was making a high number of 16384, and 4096 byte allocations.

 ## Profiler Tool